1.10 Course Planning

-While there can be no assurance that a class offered one year will be offered the following year, a core group of courses is typically offered each year, including: Administrative Law, Antitrust Law, Bankruptcy and Reorganization, Constitutional Law I, Constitutional Law II, Constitutional Law III, Copyright, Business Organizations/Business Associations/Corporation Law, Criminal Procedure I, Criminal Procedure II, Labor Law, Evidence, Federal Jurisdiction, Federal Regulation of Securities, Introductory Income Tax, classes in Law and Economics, Legal Profession, Public International Law, Secured Transactions, and Taxation of Corporations I and II.
+While there can be no assurance that a class offered one year will be offered the following year, a core group of courses is typically offered each year, including: Administrative Law, Antitrust, Bankruptcy and Reorganization: The Federal Bankruptcy Code, Business Organizations/Business Associations/Corporation Law, Constitutional Law I, Constitutional Law II, Constitutional Law III, Copyright, Criminal Procedure I: The Investigative Process, Federal Criminal Procedure, Evidence, Federal Courts, Securities Regulation, Introductory Income Taxation, Labor Law, classes in Law and Economics, Legal Profession, Public International Law, Secured Transactions, and Corporate Tax I and II.

-Students may graduate at the end of all four University quarters, although the vast majority of students graduate at the conclusion of the Spring quarter.
+Students may graduate at the end of all four University quarters, although the vast majority of students graduate at the conclusion of the spring quarter.
 Students wishing to graduate in Autumn, Winter, or Summer quarters must follow certain guidelines when selecting classes for their last quarter.

-- Students graduating in Autumn who need to complete Autumn coursework may not register for exam classes because final grades are due to the University prior to the start of final exams.
+(1) Students graduating in Autumn who need to complete Autumn coursework may not register for exam classes because final grades are due to the University prior to the start of final exams.

-- Depending on the academic calendar for the specific year, students graduating in Winter might be able to register for exam classes, provided that:
+(2) Depending on the academic calendar for the specific year, students graduating in Winter might be able to register for exam classes, provided that:

-- The exams are take-home and self-scheduled or scheduled sufficiently early in the exam period; and
+i) The exams are take-home and self-scheduled or scheduled sufficiently early in the exam period; and

-- The student agrees to take the exam(s) at least one day before final grades are due to the University; and
+ii) The student agrees to take the exam(s) at least one day before final grades are due to the University; and

 Unless all three conditions are met, the Autumn rules above apply.

 Students who graduate in the Summer, Autumn and Winter quarters may participate in and receive their diplomas during the University-wide Commencement ceremonies for their respective graduation quarter.
-They also may participate in the Law School Spring Diploma & Hooding Ceremony subsequent to the quarter of their graduation, but they may not participate in the Spring University-wide Commencement ceremonies, be issued an actual diploma during the following Law School Spring Diploma & Hooding Ceremony, nor participate in the prior academic year’s Law School Spring Diploma & Hooding Ceremony.
+They also may participate in the Law School Diploma & Hooding Ceremony subsequent to the quarter of their graduation, but they may not participate in the spring University-wide Commencement ceremonies, be issued an actual diploma during the following Law School Diploma & Hooding Ceremony, nor participate in the prior academic year’s Law School Diploma & Hooding Ceremony.